SS Athenia (1922): Aftermath

+The German Navy was blindsided by Lemp's failure to report that he was in the vicinity where the "Athenia" was struck, had tracked the ship for hours, and sank her.
+Shy of public criticism, Hitler insisted on silence.
+Prompted by Lemp's false assertions that the ship had been darkened, located in a war zone, and zigzagging, Raeder decided against court-martialling Lemp for what sounded like an understandable error.
+However, he ordered the log (KTB) of U-30 to be altered to sustain the falsehood, a decision that helped incriminate him when it was discovered at the end of the war.
+By then Lemp had been killed in action (1941) and Adolf Schmidt, a surviving witness, came forth to testify that he had been on the bridge after the torpedo hit the "Athenia", he had seen the ship foundering, and he had been sworn to secrecy.
+The prosecutor testified to the falsification of the war diary (KTB).

-A month later the Völkischer Beobachter, the Nazi party's official newspaper, published an article which blamed the loss of Athenia on the UK, accusing Winston Churchill, then First Lord of the Admiralty, of sinking the ship to turn neutral opinion against Germany.
-Raeder claimed not to have known about this previous to publication and said that if he had known about it, he would have prevented its appearing.
+A month later the Völkischer Beobachter, the Nazi Party's official newspaper, published an article which blamed the loss of Athenia on Britain, accusing Winston Churchill, then First Lord of the Admiralty, of sinking the ship to turn neutral opinion against Germany.
+Raeder claimed not to have known about this prior to publication and said that if he had known about it, he would have prevented its appearing.

-In the US, 60 per cent of respondents to a Gallup poll believed the Germans were responsible, despite their initial claims that Athenia had been sunk by the UK for propaganda purposes, with only 9 per cent believing otherwise.
+In the US, 60 per cent of respondents to a Gallup poll believed the Germans were responsible, despite their initial claims that Athenia had been sunk by the British for propaganda purposes, with only 9 per cent believing otherwise.
 Some anti-interventionists called for restraint while at the same time expressing their abhorrence of the sinking.
 Boake Carter described it as a criminal act.

 Some were not completely convinced that Germany was in fact responsible.
 Herbert Hoover expressed his doubts, saying, "It is such poor tactics that I cannot believe that even the clumsy Germans would do such a thing", while North Carolina senator Robert Rice Reynolds denied that Germany had any motive to sink Athenia.
 At best, he said, such an action "could only further inflame the world, and particularly America, against Germany, with no appreciable profits from the sinking."
 He added that Britain could have had a motive – "to infuriate the American people".

 It was not until January 1946, during the case against Admiral Raeder at the Nuremberg trials, that a statement by Admiral Dönitz was read in which he finally admitted that Athenia had been torpedoed by U-30 and that every effort had been made to cover it up.
-Lemp, who claimed he had mistaken her for an armed merchant cruiser, took the first steps to conceal the facts by omitting to make an entry in the submarine's log, and swearing his crew to secrecy.
+Lemp, who had claimed he had mistaken her for an armed merchant cruiser, took the first steps to conceal the facts by omitting to make an entry in the submarine's log, and swearing his crew to secrecy.